PINTO0309/onnx2tf/docs/flatbuffer_direct_handoff_fb_refactor7.md

 schema, production occurrences, and QKV/Gather-axis0 boundaries before adding characterization.
 Commit and push only; do not create, reopen, or update a pull request.

+## Late attention Gather cleanup result characterization checkpoint

+The attention Gather/Transpose/Reshape cleanup owner returns the stable two-counter dictionary for pattern A and pattern B rewrites.
+It accepts only the ModelIR.
+The owner is selected once by the existing attention-recovery runner and has one additional direct late production call; only the latter currently discards its result.

+A strict expected-failure orchestration contract requires `_late_attention_gather_cleanup_stats` for that direct call.
+It fixes the captured QKV dictionary predecessor, exact model-only callback, and following Gather-axis0 compatibility call with its live Session LayoutState.

+At implementation, replace only the direct expression with an assignment.
+Do not change the owner, two-key schema, recovery-runner selection or captured results, GraphIndex/pruning behavior, pass order, callback arguments, neighbor targets, guards, dependencies, or TensorFlow behavior.
+Validate the cleanup owner, QKV/Gather-axis0 boundaries, terminal orchestration, architecture, and broad related gates sequentially, then commit and push only; do not create, reopen, or update a pull request.

+Characterization validation completed sequentially under `uv`:

+- focused cleanup owner, QKV/Gather-axis0 boundaries, layout recovery, terminal-orchestration, and architecture gate:
+  `436 passed, 1 xfailed in 18.94s`
+- branch-changed broad related suite plus cleanup, indexed QKV/Gather-axis0, layout recovery, and pass-efficiency coverage:
+  `1513 passed, 1 xfailed in 23.86s`
+- Ruff, Python bytecode compilation, and `git diff --check`: passed

+The sole strict expected failure is the intentionally unimplemented direct late-result retention contract above.